collocations.org

 The attacks were launched at 9 p.m. local time.

-British Summer, Greenwich Mean, etc.
+British Summer, Eastern Standard, Greenwich Mean, etc.

-VERB + TIME
+VERB + time

 tell

-Can your son tell the time yet?
+Can he tell the time yet?
+(BrE)

 have

-Have you got the time?
+Do you have the time?

 make

 What time do you make it?
+(BrE)

 look at

 Look at the time!
-We''ll be late.
+We'll be late.

 keep

-two hours behind Central European Time
+10 hours behind Pacific Standard Time

 PHRASES